 “…Most of the Philippines have a typical tropical marine climate.
 So you will find typical hot and humid weather throughout most of the year.
 From June to September, the country experiences a rainy season.
 In this period typhoons are common.
 From October to February, the northeastern monsoon brings cold winds from the north, which creates cool and dry weather.
 From March to May the Philippines experiences very hot summers.
 The country’s average temperature can range from 25 degrees Celsius to 32 degrees Celsius (78-90° Fahrenheit), with humidity around 77 percent.
 Highland areas are much cooler, with nighttime temperatures at night dropping to 20 degrees Celsius (68° Fahrenheit)…“

 This scheme can be delayed and modified during El Niño occurrences years.

 Expect short tropical showers even in dry season, and welcome this as appropriate refreshing moments from the usual bloody hot.
 Consider this when planning steep climbs in the interiors, not for faint-hearted.
 If you suffer the heat, stick to the beautiful coastlines, with the sea always by your side for a quick cooling.

 Safety concerns in the Philippines

 Criminal rates in the big metropolitan areas are high in the Philippines but don’t imagine some sort of far west because it is not.
-Watch your things as usual, even with a little more care, and as a generally common-sense rule, don’t show up your wealth if you have any.
+Watch your things as usual, keep your money safe, and as a generally common-sense rule, don’t show up your wealth if you have any.
 Watch your step in the darkness, and look far from you to where you’re heading, to be warned in advance by suspicious situations (these rules are valid everywhere in the world).